 Bibliographies can be found at the end of a journal or encyclopedia article.
 They are also sometimes published as entire books.
 These books are not shelved with the other books on the same subject but are instead shelved separately in the Z call numbers (Z1201-Z8999).
 You can locate published bibliographies by browsing the stacks in this area or by using the search box on the library's home page using your author or topic combined with the search term bibliography.

 Need a book?
-Search the links below for the books we have at the Henry Madden Library and in libraries around the world.
+Search the links below for the books at Fresno State and in libraries around the world.